pebreo/pebreo.github.io/midgame/part3-polyamory.md

 * **The Devil's Music:** Rock and roll, with its rebellious spirit and loud guitars, sent shockwaves through the 1950s.
 Now, it's a genre celebrated for its energy and innovation, a reminder that sometimes, the most disruptive forces can become the most beloved.

-* **The Joy of Movement:** From the swirling waltzes of the past to the pulsating beats of today's clubs, dancing has faced its fair share of criticism.
-Yet, the primal urge to move our bodies transcends cultural boundaries, reminding us of the universal language of joy and expression.

-* **A Toast (in Moderation):**  Today, responsible drinking is a part of many cultures, a reminder that even "deviant" behaviors can be enjoyed in moderation.
-Also remeber, our country had a dramatic and tumultous time dure The Prohibition Era.

-* **The Green Debate:** Marijuana, demonized for decades, is now finding acceptance for both medical and recreational uses.
-This shift reflects a growing openness to explore alternative treatments and redefine our relationship with psychoactive substances.

-These are just a few examples of how societal norms have shifted, embracing once-deviant behaviors.
-This is a pattern we've seen before.
-In my experience, venturing outside your comfort zones, enriches your life.

 ## Antifragile romantic relationships